 Gamification in Education (EdTech) – A Basic Introduction

-Gamification (applying game-design elements and concepts in non-game environments for better user involvement and engagement) increases learners’ engagement in multiple learning activities.
+Gamification in education is the process of applying game-design elements and concepts in non-game environments for better student involvement and engagement with learning activities.

-Example: Duolingo and ClassDojo are two of the best examples of Gamification in Education, or EdTech.
-Like more examples of different gamified modules:
+Example: Duolingo, ClassDojo, and Betweenle are three of the best examples of Gamification in Education, or EdTech.
+Here are more examples of different gamified learning tools:

 - Scores, like 99Math